ibm-cloud-docs/openwhisk/openwhisk_triggers_rules.md

 As an example, create a rule that calls the hello action whenever a location update is posted.

-1. Create a 'hello.js' file with the action code we will use:
+1. Create a 'hello.js' file with the action code like so:
   ```javascript
   function main(params) {
      return {payload:  'Hello, ' + params.name + ' from ' + params.place};